-Applications, can be submitted online for free or completed on paper and submitted with a \$35 application fee.
-Additionally, official high school transcripts, standardized testing results, essay, and an academic recommendation should be submitted before April 1.
+Applications can be submitted online for free with the common application or via The Mount's website.
+Additionally, official high school transcripts, standardized testing results, essay, and an academic recommendation should be submitted before March 1.
 The Admission Committee decisions are made on a rolling basis.
 Students are notified of the admission decision beginning in mid-December, in order of their application completion and receipt.
 Admission offers are contingent upon the successful completion of the student's final year in high school.

 Students are urged to visit the campus for an interview and/or a tour of the campus.
 Arrangements for a campus visit may be made by calling the Admission Office for an appointment.
 The Admission Office phone number is (718) 405-3267.
-The Office is open Monday through Friday from 8:30 a.m. - 4:30 p.m.
+The office is open Monday through Friday from 8:30 a.m. - 4:30 p.m.
 Admission interviews are not mandatory, but are strongly recommended.